littlethe/Worldwide-Stock-Information/README.md

 # Worldwide-Stock-Information
-Getting information of worldwide stocks and ETFs by using yfinance
+Getting information of worldwide stocks and ETFs by using yfinance.